ucla-vision/xivo/README.md

 ## Build

 To build, in Ubuntu 18.04, execute the `build.sh` script in the root directory of the project.

+For detailed usage of the software, see the [wiki](https://github.com/feixh/xivo/wiki/HowTo).

 ## License and Disclaimer